WHY REFERENCE?

 An in-text reference is literally as its name suggests: a reference that is cited in the text of the assignment.
 In-text references generally fall under two different types:

 Direct Quotes: these are where you are directly quoting an extract from a source.
 For all direct quotes you must provide a page number for where the quote was found in addition to the author and publication date.
 You should also ensure that you introduce the quote and discuss its relevance.
+Otherwise, the quote will not be effective in proving the point you are trying to make.
+It is important to note that direct quotes are formatted differently based on their length:

 Direct quotes that are 30 words or less occur within the paragraph of the assignment and are contained within quotation marks.